suzaku-io/diode/doc/usage/ApplicationModel.md

 ## Accessing the Model

 In Diode your application model is safely tucked inside the Circuit class, without any direct access.
-Instead you will get _indirect_ access via readers and writers.
+To initialize the model, override the `initialModel` function to return your initial model.
+Instead of directly accessing the model you will get _indirect_ access via readers and writers.
 These are defined as `ModelR` and `ModelRW` traits.

-For example if your view needs to render the string `e` in class `A`, it doesn't care where that data comes from as long as it has access to it.
+For example if your view needs to render the string `e` in class `A`, it doesn't care where that data comes from, as long as it has access to it.
 Furthermore, since the state changes always create a new root model, we cannot simply give the current value and expect that to work in the future.
 What we need is a chain of functions going from `root` all the way to the piece of data we are interested in.
 The classes implementing `ModelR` and `ModelRW` provide this.
 To build a reader to `root.a.e` we would write:

 ```scala